-A direct payment is money which Adult and Community Based Services pays into a person’s bank account for them to spend on a specific item or activity identified in their support plan.
+A direct payment is money which Adult Services and Public Health pays into a person’s bank account for them to spend on a specific item or activity identified in their support plan.

 Note: A direct payment is not the same as a direct debit.